 Jeff: For me, it’s just being myself.
 I don’t feel like people want to speak with a robot or someone who only talks about what is needed for my own personal gain.

-The more emphasis that is placed on producing the best outcome for your customer, the better your customer will be to you and your business over time.
+The more emphasis you place on producing the best outcome for your customer, the better your customer will be to you and your business over time.

-Sure, immediate sales are great and necessary – but knowing that loyalty and trust exist between both parties means you’ll be working together on sale, after sale, after sale.
+Sure, immediate sales are great – but knowing that loyalty and trust exist between both parties means you’ll be working together on sale, after sale, after sale.